preqon/preqon.github.io/index.md

 Hi, I'm preqon.

-I'm a graduate in neuroscience and computer science, seeking opportunities in R&D for neurotechnology for medical applications.
+I'm a graduate in neuroscience and computer science, seeking opportunities in neurotechnology R&D for medical applications.

 Here's a bio that explains why.